 - To find the list of known networks, follow the methods in various Windows versions.

 - Windows 10: Go to Settings > Network & Internet > WiFi > Manage Known Networks.

 - Windows 7/XP/8/8.1: Go to Control Panel > Network & Internet > Network and Sharing Center > Manage Wireless Networks.

 - Scroll down in the CMD window to find more details about the network.

 - Find the password of the WiFi connected against Key Content under Security Settings.

 - Select and copy the password from the Command Prompt window.
 If you are on Windows, simply Ctrl+C works, or else right click and copy.

-You can download the Wi-Fi Password Revealer from the official Magical Jelly Bean website.
-This lightweight tool sizes only 2.5 Megabytes and does not steal your data at any purpose.
+You can download the WiFi Password Revealer from the official Magical Jelly Bean website.
+This lightweight tool sizes only 2.5 Megabytes and does not steal your data for any purpose.
 So, you can install the software without having any doubt.
-After finishing installation using the setup file, simply open the software to reveal the entire list of connected Wi-Fi Networks and their passwords.
-There is no waiting time or retrieval process that waste your time.
+After finishing installation using the setup file, simply open the software to reveal the entire list of connected WiFi Networks and their passwords.
+There is no waiting time or retrieval process that wastes your time.

-We hope this article helps in solving your confusions regarding the Wi-Fi password retrieval from Windows or Mac systems If you have any queries regarding the same, share them through the comment box below.
+We hope this article helps in solving your confusion regarding the WiFi password retrieval from Windows or Mac systems If you have any queries regarding the same, share them through the comment box below.